jaredkrinke/log/content/posts/programming-languages/python.md

 # Going through the tutorial
 While going through [Python's official tutorial](https://docs.python.org/3/tutorial/), I'm already seeing things I don't like:

+Syntax gripes:

 * There are `else` blocks on *loops*
 * `pass` is needed to denote empty blocks
 * There are abbreviations that are easy to forget, such as `elif`
 * `*`, `**`, and `/` are overused in Python's syntax
 * The syntax for both tuples and sets tries to be pretty, but just ends up creating weird edge cases, such as `item,` (requiring a trailing comma) for a single-item tuple and `{}` being an empty dictionary and not an empty set
 * "f-strings" can't be arbitrarily nested (i.e. you can't use quotation marks inside an f-string that is delimited by quotation marks)

+Module woes:

 * The module loading system seems needlessly complicated (`__init__.py`, `__all__`, `import *`, etc.)
+  * It even *prepends* the main module's path to the search path, so local modules are loaded in preference to standard library modules of the same name (pro tip: never create a file named `random.py`)
 * The default global scope has too many members
+* Virtual environments are *definitely* not my preferred solution to managing conflicting dependencies

+Scoping complaints:

 * Variables introduced in a `for` loop go into the enclosing scope (making it easy to accidentally change variables in the enclosing scope)
-* `nonlocal` and `global` seem dangerous
+* `global` seems dangerous
-* Virtual environments are *definitely* not my preferred solution to managing conflicting dependencies

 # Overall first impressions
 Here are my impressions after going through the Python tutorial and playing with Python for a few days: